benisde/forecasting_net_prophet/README.md

 <br> </br>

-Historical Sales Revenue :
+Historical Sales Revenue: <br>
 ![A screenshot of the result.](Images/Image11.png)

 <br> </br>

-Time series components of the model for the daily sales revenue forecast:
+Time series components of the model for the daily sales revenue forecast: <br>
 ![A screenshot of the result.](Images/Image12.png)

 <br> </br>